tategakibunko/nehan.js/README.md

 ## Introduction

-nehan.js is dynamic html layout engine written in javascript, especially focused on generating **paged media** in non-blocking way.
+nehan.js is dynamic html layout engine written in javascript, especially focused on generating **paged media** asynchronously.

 Almost all html5 tags are supported, and further more, vertical layout(lr-tb, rl-tb) supported.